How I Use chmod to Stop AI Agents from Cheating on My Tests

-In Finding a job with Python and Selenium Part 1 we found a job board that was easy to scrape and saved the data to a local file.
-In this part we’ll learn how to load that data into a database and perform some basic analysis on it.
+In Part 1 of our job-finding series, we found a job board that was easy to scrape and saved the data to a local file.
+Now, it’s time to take that data and put it to work.
+In this post, we’ll walk through how to load our scraped data into a database and run some basic analysis on it.

-with the following columns:
+table that has the following columns:

 title